 In this article, I’ll cover the Do’s and Don’ts of acquiring patient reviews, and teach you how to implement a process for measuring patient satisfaction that actually improves your overall business.
 I’ll also explore what to avoid when acquiring reviews, and how to build a business where patient experience is at the center of your business model.

-Whether your a plastic surgeon, cosmetic surgeon, dermatologist, vein specialist, ortho surgeon, eye physician, or any other private practice doctor or surgeon, the Dos and Don’ts of acquiring patient reviews will work for you.
+Whether you’re a plastic surgeon, cosmetic surgeon, dermatologist, vein specialist, ortho surgeon, eye physician, or any other private practice doctor or surgeon, the Dos and Don’ts of acquiring patient reviews will work for you.

 Let’s get started.